Skipton, Victoria: History

 Skipton was first established in 1839 as a pastoral run and a town site was surveyed in 1852.
 The town was settled some years later, with a local Post Office opening on 6 March 1858.
 The town held the first agricultural show in the Western District in 1859.
 Skipton once had a Magistrates' Court, but it closed on 1 January 1983.

+St Andrew's Presbyterian Church was completed in 1872, replacing an earlier church near the cemetery.

 Culture

 Economy

 Fine wool is the main agricultural product of the Skipton area.
 Skipton Variety Market is held on every second Saturday of the month at the Mechanics Hall.
 A Rose Festival is held on the first Saturday after the running of the Melbourne Cup in November each year.